 If the heat rash seems to be getting worse, be sure to contact your doctor.
 Otherwise, the best way to beat the heat -- and the heat rash -- is simply to stay cool.

-To learn more, look over the links on the next page.
+To learn more, look over the links below.